galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/cli-command-reference.md

 Example commands are provided for running on Mac or Unix, and Windows Powershell.
 The Windows Powershell uses the backtick (`) for line continuation characters.
 If you are using Windows command-shell, the line continuation character is the caret (^).

-You can view the full list of Galasa CLI commands in the [Galasa cli repository](https://github.com/galasa-dev/cli/tree/main/docs/generated).
+You can view the Galasa CLI command syntax, including parameter descriptions, in the [Galasa cli repository](hhttps://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl.md).

 ## Known limitations